wtlin1228/dev-note/docs/compilers/compilers.md

    - Because of cycles, all points must have values at all times
    - Intuitively, assigning some initial value allows the analysis to break cycles
    - The initial value `⊥` means "So far as we know, control never reaches this point"
-3. Repeat until all points satisfy rule 1-8:
+3. Repeat until all points satisfy rules 1-8:
    - Pick `s` not satisfying rule 1-8 and update using the appropriate rule

 ![constant propagation](./constant-propagation.png)